Made in the USA: Bright future for electric vehicle jobs

-Over the next five years, more than 15 states will boast new factories or production lines to manufacture electric vehicles, batteries, components and chargers, providing tens of thousands of new jobs.
+Over the next five years, 28 states will boast new factories or production lines to manufacture electric vehicles, batteries, components and chargers, supporting more than 144,000 jobs.

-Since the passage of the Infrastructure Law, auto manufacturers’ new investment announcements across the U.S. total $88 billion.
+Since the passage of the Infrastructure Law in 2021, auto manufacturers’ new investment announcements across the U.S. have totaled $154 billion.

-This includes a Ford battery manufacturing facility in Marshall, Michigan and expansion of Tesla’s factory complex in Sparks, Nevada.
-These two facilities alone will generate as many as 5,500 new jobs, the manufacturers say.
+Recent announcements include an almost $8 billion investment to expand a Toyota battery manufacturing facility in Liberty, North Carolina and the construction of a new EV components factory in Tuscarawas County, Ohio.
+These two facilities alone will generate as many as 3,650 new jobs, the manufacturers say.

 Brett Smith, a research fellow at the nonprofit Center for Automotive Research, which studies trends in the auto industry, called the investments "remarkable."